Food… what we eat and how we grow it will be fundamentally transformed in the next decade.

 And stores across the U.S. are already using this method.
 By leveraging our advancing knowledge of plants and chemistry, materials science is allowing us to produce more food with far longer-lasting freshness and more nutritious value than ever before.

 With advances in 3D printing, vertical farming and materials sciences, we can now make food smarter, more productive, and far more resilient.

 By the end of the next decade, you should be able to 3D print a fusion cuisine dish from the comfort of your home, using ingredients harvested from vertical farms, with nutritional value optimized by Artificial Intelligence and materials science.

 And yet, even this picture is just a fraction of all the rapid changes underway in the food industry.

 Join Me at Abundance 360 in January

-If you want to understand how converging exponential technologies like AI, 3D printing, and robotics are reshaping the agriculture and food industries, then consider joining my Abundance 360 Mastermind Summit.
+If you want to understand how converging exponential technologies like Artificial Intelligence, 3D printing, and robotics are reshaping the agriculture and food industries, then consider joining my Abundance 360 Mastermind Summit.

 Every year, my team and I select a group of 360 entrepreneurs and CEOs to coach over the course of a year-long program.
 A360 starts each January with a live event and continues every two months with Implementation Workshops, in which I personally coach members in small groups over Zoom.
 (In January 2021, you have a choice of live “in-person” or “virtual” participation.
 See the A360 website for more info.)